Cuonzo Martin: College career

 Cuonzo Martin attended Purdue University, where he played for Gene Keady and alongside Wooden Award winner Glenn Robinson.
 The 6'6", 215 lb guard/forward helped lead the Purdue Boilermakers men's basketball team to back-to-back Big Ten Conference Titles in 1994 and 1995 and an Elite Eight appearance.
-Martin held future NBA players Shawn Respert of Michigan State and Wisconsin's Michael Finley to season lows in scoring as a Senior.
+Martin held future NBA players Shawn Respert of Michigan State and Wisconsin's Michael Finley to season lows in scoring as a senior.
 On March 24, 1994, Martin set a school record with the most three-pointers made in a game, making 8 of 13 threes against Kansas in a Sweet Sixteen, later broken by Carsen Edwards (3/23/19 Purdue vs Villanova).
 Known as the team's defensive stopper, he was also deadly beyond the arc.
 He left Purdue with the fourth most three-point shots made with 179, behind Jaraan Cornell's 242 record, while holding the record for the highest career three-point shooting with .451 accuracy.
 Martin was awarded First Team All-Big Ten honors his Senior season, averaging 18.4 points a game.
 He currently holds another school record for most consecutive games played with 137 straight throughout his career at Purdue.

 Professional career

 Martin was selected by the Atlanta Hawks as the 57th pick in the 2nd round of the 1995 NBA draft.
 He played in only seven career NBA games for the 1995–96 expansion team Vancouver Grizzlies and the Milwaukee Bucks where he re-joined his college teammate and the number one pick in the 1994 NBA Draft Glenn Robinson during the 1996–97 season.
-He also played professionally in the CBA for the Grand Rapids Mackers and he played for Ciro Avellino of Italian Lega Basket Serie A for the 1997–98 season.
+He also played professionally in the Continental Basketball Association (CBA) for the Grand Rapids Mackers during the 1995–96 season and Grand Rapids Hoops during the 1996–97 and 1998–99 seasons.
+He was selected to the All-CBA Second Team in 1997 and All-Rookie First Team in 1996.
+He played for Ciro Avellino of Italian Lega Basket Serie A for the 1997–98 season.
 Martin was leading the Italian team in scoring.
 In November 1997, Martin asked to be sent home, due to various symptoms.
 He was diagnosed with non-Hodgkin lymphoma.
 Martin began aggressive treatments and chemotherapy and the cancer went into remission.
 Martin returned to Purdue to finish his degree.
 After he graduated, Gene Keady hired Martin as an assistant coach in 2000.
 The Cuonzo Martin Challenge Award to help raise funds for cancer research was established in his honor and he has since been cancer-free.